-Learning all about company policies, meeting new people, and not to mention finding your way back to your desk.
+Learning all about company policies, meeting new people, and not to mention finding the way back to their desk.
 It can be a little overwhelming and exhausting.

 Recent studies show that the first few days of onboarding are critical for new hires.
 Do it well, and they’ll be successful.
 Miss something, and they’ll likely miss the bar as an employee.

 And, let’s not forget, helping new employees feel welcome and appreciated is relatively easy but it has a huge impact on your business and its reputation.

 New Employee Welcome Letter

 For tips on how to write that letter, check out our guide on how to write an employee welcome letter.

-Items that they’ll need at the office, like a journal for all of their newbie questions, or a coffee mug to encourage them to get up from their desk and meet people, are practical and thoughtful.
+Items that they’ll need at the office, like a planner notebook for all of their newbie questions, or a coffee mug to encourage them to get up from their desk and meet people, are practical and thoughtful.

 If your business has items for sale, you could use your kit as an opportunity to give gift cards for new employees to pick something out from the company store.

 Putting it all together

 Sometimes the only difference between “stuff” and a “gift” is the way you put it together.
-So, take your time, consider enlisting the help of professionals, and don’t forget to consult your marketing team to make sure it’s “on brand”!
+So, take your time, consider enlisting the help of professionals.
+And don’t forget to consult your marketing team to make sure it’s “on brand”!

 Above all, make sure the gift you give feels personal, which means you should give it to the new employee yourself!